-Upon completion of the lesson, the teacher should ensure that students understand:
+Upon completion of the lesson, the teacher should ensure that students are able to understand:

 - The relationships between the sine and cosine functions and each of the cotangent, secant, and cosecant functions. - The correspondences between the unit circle and the graphs of each of the cotangent, secant, and cosecant functions.